YellowOnion/steam-runtime-tools/bin/launch-client.md

 `SHELL`
 :   If set to a non-empty value, it is used as the default shell when
     no *COMMAND* is provided.

+`TERM`
+:   If standard input, standard output or standard error is a terminal,
+    then this environment variable is passed to the *COMMAND* by default.

 # OUTPUT